The Diaspora with Africa Declaration of Interdependence

 Many stakeholders and agendas, both external and internal, are at play on the Continent targeting more dynamic markets and raw materials as well as strengthened physical and social infrastructures through financial assistance, investment, trade and lending mechanisms.
 As the U.S. and Europe seek to expand their strategic relationship with Africa, the BRIC (Brazil, Russian, India and China) nations are upping their ante on the Continent at a rapid pace, with China, leading the way.
 From 2000 to 2018, Chinese institutions committed US$150B in loans to Africa and recently pledged to write off the loans of its poorer debtor nations (CNN Business, 2020).
 The average total in foreign aid between 2015-2017 to African countries from bilateral and multilateral donors was US$27.9B and US$20.7B, respectively (OECD, 2019).
 In 2018, Prosper Africa was established: a whole-of-government initiative to increase reciprocal U.S.-Africa investment and trade that has mobilized over US$22B and helped close 280 deals.
 In 2019, the U.S. International Development Finance Corporation (DFC), formerly OPIC, was launched with a commitment of US$60B to lend and increase equity funding to Africa.
 Despite these commitments, Africa has a funding gap of US$68-$108B per year of the US$130-$170B per year required to meet its infrastructure needs for sustained economic growth (African Development Bank, 2019).
 Foreign direct investment (FDI) into Africa had dropped 10% in 2019 and the forecasted 25-40% drop in 2020 will exacerbate the dual shock of the coronavirus pandemic and low commodity prices (UNCTAD, 2020).
 This economic context is an opportunity for creative thought leadership and strategic action for the Diaspora to play a greater role on the Continent.

 Therefore, we, as people of Africa and the African Diaspora and our allies, embrace the opportunity to engage for private and public sector investment and trade collaboration.
 We must be intentional in expanding this involvement to leverage the diversity present within the U.S. and global African Diaspora as well as our economic power.
 The Diaspora in the U.S. and Brazil comprise nearly 44M and 115M people, which would be the ninth and second largest countries in Africa, with a nominal buying power of about US$1.4T and US$350B, respectively.
-Targeted economic engagement can help move Diaspora and Africa from historically being consumers to owners of the means of production.
+Targeted economic engagement can help move the Diaspora and African countries from historically being consumers to owners of the means of production.
 Matching the Diaspora’s emerging potential to Africa’s young demographic, natural resource abundance and rising consumer base, would inextricably link our prosperity.

 Therefore, let this be a call to action to mobilize Black America and the global Diaspora to engage Africa through trade, investment, technology transfer, innovation, entrepreneurship, advisory and cultural competency of Africa’s social and business contexts.
 This will be implemented through the inclusion of a broad-based set of stakeholders, such as investors, consulting firms, small and medium businesses, large corporates, high net-worth individuals, entrepreneurs, educational institutions and scientists.
 We shall strive in concert to facilitate a prosperous Africa for mutual benefit.
 We seek deeper partnerships to access essential inputs for increased investment and trade portfolio diversification and brand development, focusing immediately on the sectors of infrastructure, technology, energy, real estate, agriculture, service, healthcare, creative and education.
 We shall add value to Africa’s economic advancement while closely leaning on values of cultural diplomacy, equity, mutual respect, innovation, to promote sustainable, economic prosperity for Africa and the global African Diaspora.